-We are delighted to announce that the four speakers for next year’s conference on nationalism and borders are the amazing lineup of Erin Jenne, Pieter Judson, Michael Mann, and Maya Tudor.
+We are delighted to announce that the four speakers for next year’s conference on nationalism and borders are the amazing lineup of Erin Jenne, Pieter Judson, Michael Mann, and Gordana Uzelac.

 Erin Jenne